kylln20/WRO_FE_2023-24/README.md

 The Motor is mounted on an aluminum motor mount for increased durability and passive cooling.

 The motor receives power and signal via PWM from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`.
-This esc provides a constant regulation that ensures we can maintain a constant pace, along with smooth acceleration and deceleration.
+This ESC provides a constant regulation that ensures we can maintain a constant pace, along with smooth acceleration and deceleration.

-To control steering, we use a `Hitec HS-5055MG Servo Motor`, which is a three-wire connection (signal, voltage, ground) metal gear servo motor.
-We control and power from the `Raspberry Pi Hardware Attached on Top (HAT)`.
+To control steering we use a `Hitec HS-5055MG Servo Motor`, a three-wire connection (signal, voltage, ground) metal gear servo motor.
+We control and power it from the `Raspberry Pi Hardware Attached on Top (HAT)`.
+The original 5-wire servo that came with the RC chassis had a weaker plastic gear and was non-programmable due to being connected to a customized circuit board.
+Due to both those flaws, we replaced the original servo.

 It is connected to the wheel axis with a 3D-printed adapter piece that is screwed onto the rotational part of the servo.

 This servo motor has a torque of about 1.5kg/cm at 6V allowing it to quickly and precisely change the direction of our car.
 This precision is vital for our needs in the obstacle challenge and open challenge.

-These components all replace the original parts that came with the chassis.
-They fulfill the same tasks, are of much higher quality and are compatible with the software we use.

 &nbsp;